Mechanical Engineer Jobs at Neuralink with Visa Sponsorship

 Which visa types does Neuralink commonly use for Mechanical Engineers?

-Neuralink sponsors several visa categories for Mechanical Engineers, including H-1B for degree-holding professionals, E-3 for Australian citizens, TN for Canadian and Mexican nationals in qualifying engineering occupations, and F-1 OPT or CPT for students on active work authorization.
+Neuralink sponsors several visa categories for Mechanical Engineers, including H-1B for degree-holding professionals, E-3 visa for Australian citizens, TN visa for Canadian and Mexican nationals in qualifying engineering occupations, and F-1 OPT or CPT for students on active work authorization.
 For longer-term pathways, Neuralink has also supported EB-2 and EB-3 Green Card sponsorship for engineering staff.

 What qualifications does Neuralink expect from Mechanical Engineer candidates?